konstantinosmitsides/ASCII-ME/README.md

 python main.py env=ant_uni algo=pga_me seed=$RANDOM num_iterations=4000 algo.num_critic_training_steps=5000
 ```

 To facilitate the replication of all experiments, you can run the bash script `launch_experiments.sh`.
-This script will run one seed for each algorithm and each environment.
+This script will run one seed for each configuration.
 Bear in mind, that in the paper, we replicated all experiments with 20 random seeds, so you would need to run `launch_experiments.sh` 20 times to replicate the results.
 Please note that your results may vary slightly from those reported in the paper due to hardware differences, particularly GPU specifications.
 However, the overall trends and comparative performance should remain consistent.

 ## Figures